sptrakesh/mongo-service/README.md

 as needed.

 The pool is managed using a `std::deque`.
-Connections returned to the pool are added to the *back*, while acquiring a connection pops it from the *front* of the `deque`.
+Connections returned to the pool are added to the *back* (least idle), while acquiring a connection pops it from the *front* (most idle) of the `deque`.

 #### Configuration
 Configuration is via a simple structure for common options such as initial size, max pool size, max connection size, and maximum idle time for a connection.
-It supports a very rudimentary validity check of the connection before adding it back to the pool.
+It supports a simple validity check (via a mandatory `bool valid()` function) of the connection before adding it back to the pool.

+A `maxIdleTime` property is used to close connections that have been idling more than the specified time.
+The `initialSize` property is also used as a *minimum* pool size configuration.
+The *minimum* size is always maintained regardless of *idle* time.

 #### Proxy
 Acquiring a connection from the pool returns a `std::optional<Proxy>` instance.